 Attend a festival

-There are food festivals, cocktail festivals, music festivals, and so much more!
+There are food festivals, cocktail festivals, music festivals, and more in London each summer.
 There are small festivals and big festivals.
 One day festivals and week long festivals.
 London and it’s surrounding areas turn into festival grounds all summer long!
 I swear everywhere you look there is something else going on.
 Find one that matches your style, buy a ticket (if required) and go!

-If you’re going to be in Edinburgh as well this summer, our friends at Eternal Arrival have published a great list of free things to do in Edinburgh.
+And, of course, there are other major festivals throughout the UK.
+Glastonbury takes place and the end of June and if you’re lucky to score tickets, you’ll see the likes of The Killers, Foo Fighters, and The Who.
+Or, if you want to head North, it’s much easier to visit Edinburgh’s Fringe Festival, where you can take in theatre, comedy, music, and more.
+If you’re heading to Edinburgh this summer, our friends at Eternal Arrival have published a great list of free things to do in Edinburgh.
 Most can be done year round, but why not take advantage of the sun?

 Pin this post for later!